harikt/aurav2book/manuscript/cli.md

-# Command line aka cli/console
+# Command line / cli / console

 In this chapter we assume you have installed either `aura/framework-project` or `aura/cli-project`.